Should I Support My Parent’s Decision To Release Equity?

 - Would you like your parents to do it?

 Supporting parents with equity release is a bit more tricky.
-When your parents hire a financial adviser or an equity release adviser, they’ll probably ask their parents the following questions:
+When your parents hire a financial adviser or an equity release adviser, they’ll probably ask your parents the following questions:

 - Have you considered downsizing?